oat-sa/taohub-articles/forge/Bt26tag2.md

 Benchmarks
 ----------

-###Deployment benchmarked description{#deployment-benchmarked-description}
+### Deployment benchmarked description

 Migration
 ---------

 The migration to Bt26tag1 to Bt26tag2 consists in 6 steps:

-\#Do a complete backup of the TAO Platform.{#do-a-complete-backup-of-the-tao-platform}
+\# Do a complete backup of the TAO Platform.

-\#Apply the provided patch.{#apply-the-provided-patch}
+\# Apply the provided patch.

-\#(**optional**) Add following line at the end of file `your_install_path/generis/common/conf/generis.conf.php`, the file was not under version control so will not be updated by the patch.{#optional-add-following-line-at-the-end-of-file-your-install-pathgeneriscommonconfgenerisconfphp-the-file-was-not-under-version-control-so-will-not-be-updated-by-the-patch}
+\# (**optional**) Add following line at the end of file `your_install_path/generis/common/conf/generis.conf.php`, the file was not under version control so will not be updated by the patch.

     define('VENDOR_PATH' , GENERIS_BASE_PATH.DIRECTORY_SEPARATOR.'vendor'.DIRECTORY_SEPARATOR);

-\#(**To be tested again**) A QTI Tests Migration script is required to modify test structure to support new feature such as RubricBlock,add following line at the beginning of the script `your_install_path/taoQtiTest/scripts/update/migrateQtiTests.php`{#to-be-tested-again-a-qti-tests-migration-script-is-required-to-modify-test-structure-to-support-new-feature-such-as-rubricblockadd-following-line-at-the-beginning-of-the-script-your-install-pathtaoqtitestscriptsupdatemigrateqtitestsphp}
+\# (**To be tested again**) A QTI Tests Migration script is required to modify test structure to support new feature such as RubricBlock,add following line at the beginning of the script `your_install_path/taoQtiTest/scripts/update/migrateQtiTests.php`

     require_once dirname(__FILE__) .'/../../includes/raw_start.php';